Call me hyperbolic, but anyone who has ever owned a cast iron pan seems to have a cast iron story.

 Okay- it is important for me to note that in the grand scheme of things, the amount of added iron and chemicals avoided from using cast iron may be small.
 However, while cast iron pans won’t cure all your health problems, it can certainly be a step in the right direction.
 Today's world is a world inundated with chemicals and stressors, and perhaps a million small changes in the way we live is exactly what we need.

-SHOP Field Company’s Cast Iron Skillet and you won’t even have to build up a seasoning.
+With Field Company’s Cast Iron Skillet you won’t even have to build up a seasoning.
 All pans come pre-seasoned and are extremely light weight.

 We used our Field Cast Iron Skillet to make buttermilk pancakes from scratch in our 1973 Boler.
 Cooking pancakes on the skillet is a dream.
 I highly recommend using a metal spatula along with it.